sdziallas/comp55/docs/labs/14-Test.md

 we can name the method whatever we like.
 Go ahead and change the method name to ```testIsValidDateBasic```, since we'll be making more methods in the future.
-The final thing to look at is on line 11, which is simply a command to let JUnit know that we should not pass by calling fail.
+The final thing to look at is from line 11, which is simply a command to let JUnit know that we should not pass by calling fail.
-Anytime java reaches a line that says fail, think of that like being a return statement, where the computer immediately exits and returns a fail result.
+Anytime java reaches a line that says fail, think of that as being a return statement, where the computer immediately exits and returns a fail result.

 ![Failing test result](lab14media/media/image5.png)